The Batman (2022)

 Presentation:

 This is one of the best looking films and is a masterclass for gothic visuals.
 Shot on Arri and beautifully detuned Arri LF anamorphic lenses, the film looks spectacular with incredibly moody lighting from Greg Frasier.
 Score is also pleasurable though the Nirvana soundtrack tries too hard to be edgy.
-The cinematography is enough to make me rewatch clips again and again but each viewing will be worse than the last as youโll notice the flaws in the story each time.
+The cinematography is enough to make me rewatch clips again and again but each viewing will be worse than the last as you’ll notice the flaws in the story each time.
+That being said, this is probably the best Batman universe we have seen, perhaps even most immersive detective universe.

 Story: